mscws/cws-caseworker-parent-portal/README.md

 The Unisys Team worked with prospective parents in Mississippi to understand how a web search portal could help them find child care providers for their children more effectively and efficiently.
 We identified the prospective end useres by soliciting volunteers through several charitable organizations that serve parents likely to be eligible for subsidized child care.
 Additionally, we participated in the Q&A session organized by the procurement committee to better understand the needs of caseworkers who use the search portal to find child care for children in the custody of the State.
 Our research findings are documented [here](https://github.com/mscws/cws-caseworker-parent-portal/blob/master/Assets/Survey_Data.pdf).

 ### Understanding of User Needs
 We employed our Human-Centered Design (HCD), 'Interfaces' to elicit user requirements to form the Product Backlog.
 The section below summarizes our HCD process for the prototype.
-[Details here](https://github.com/mscws/cws-caseworker-parent-portal/wiki/Human-Centered-Design-Process)

-### Human-Centered Design

 [Our HCD process](https://github.com/mscws/cws-caseworker-parent-portal/wiki/Human-Centered-Design-Process) leveraged the following techniques:

 <a Name="Inspiration">